pop-team/pop-win/PROGRAMMING.md

 [Full definition](SensorProxy.ph).

 ### POPSensorData class
-A POPSensorData object is returned by the Gather() method.
+A POPSensorData object is returned by the ExecuteQuery() method.
 It contains all the data collected by the sensors including:

 - Sensor id
 - Time stamp
 - Measurement type
 - Measurement unit

-Additionally this class provides the mothods:
+Additionally this class provides the methods:

-- **Print**       : Prints the data to the standard output
+- **printAll**       : Prints the data to the standard output
-- **PrintToFile** : Outputs the data to a file in .csv format
-- **Clear**       : Clears the data
+- **clear**       : Clears the data
-- **GetSize**     : Returns the number of records
+- **getRow**     : Returns the number of rows
-- **Insert**      : Insert new data into the structure
+- **insert**      : Insert a new data row into the structure
-- **Reduce**      : Compute and returns statistics on the data (size, min, max, aver, sum, stdev)

 [Full definition](POPSensorData.h).